datacite/homepage/source/jobopportunities.html.md

 Commensurate with experience

-Submit CV and statement of interest to John Chodacki (DataCite Executive Board President) at [board.president@datacite.org](mailto:board.president@datacite.org).
+Submit CV and statement of interest, and three references to John Chodacki (DataCite Executive Board President) at [board.president@datacite.org](mailto:board.president@datacite.org).
 Applications will be considered beginning July 1, 2019.